scalameta/coc-metals/readme.md

 simply execute the `metals.analyze-stacktrace` command.
 This should create a `.metals/stacktrace.scala` file which will have code lenses which will allow you to jump to the part of your codebase listed in the stacktrace.
-Keep in mind that in order to utlize this feature you'll want to make sure you have `"codeLens.enable": true` in your config.
+Keep in mind that in order to utilize this feature you'll want to make sure you have `"codeLens.enable": true` in your config.

 ### Debugging